birjj/powershell-script-helpers/TerminalUI/docs/Get-UserChoice.md

 ### EXAMPLE 1
 ```
 Get-UserChoice 'Foo','Bar','Baz'
-# user is shown a list of options ('Foo', 'Bar' and 'Baz'), of which they can pick one
+$ User is shown a list of options ('Foo', 'Bar' and 'Baz'), of which they can pick one
-# return value will be the one they choose
+$ Return value will be the one they choose
 ```

 ### EXAMPLE 2
 ```
 Get-UserChoice 'Foo','Bar','Baz' -Multi
-# user is shown a list of options ('Foo', 'Bar' and 'Baz'), of which they can pick multiple
+$ User is shown a list of options ('Foo', 'Bar' and 'Baz'), of which they can pick multiple
-# return value will be a list of the ones they choose
+$ Return value will be a list of the ones they choose
 ```

 ## PARAMETERS